 We have seen so much that it is difficult to pick out highlights but the Bungle Bungles and Karajini stand out.
 And wild camping under the stars.

-I have written an entry for each day; click the button below to get to the Next Page.
+I have recorded all of our adventures; click the button below to get to the Next Page.

 I have made use of many geological maps on this web site.
 The geological maps, available for the whole of Australia, can be downloaded from HERE.
 Click on Add Data, then on Geological Maps, then on Scanned 250K Geological Map Index, and finally Add Data to Map.
 After which you need to choose which map sheet you want, click on it, click on the side arrow then on View/download map image (low resolution) or View/download map image (high resolution).
 This is a wonderful resource.